anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 Please note that the Placement-API must have been installed and configured prior to nova compute starts.

 #### 4.3.1.7 Ironic
-Ironic is the bare metal provisioning service.
+[Ironic](https://docs.openstack.org/ironic/wallaby/) is the bare metal provisioning service.
 Ironic depends on all above components and is deployed after them.
 Ironic has services running on the control nodes and the compute nodes:
 -	Ironic API
 -	ironic-conductor which executes operation on bare metal nodes

 Note: This is an optional service.
-As Ironic is currently not invoked directly (only invoked through other services such as Nova) hence its APIs will not be specified.
+The [Ironic APIs](https://docs.openstack.org/api-ref/baremetal/) are still under development.

 #### 4.3.1.8 Heat
-Heat is the orchestration service using templates to provision cloud resources, Heat integrates with all OpenStack services.
+[Heat](https://docs.openstack.org/heat/wallaby/) is the orchestration service using templates to provision cloud resources, Heat integrates with all OpenStack services.
 Heat has services running on the control nodes and no services running on the compute nodes:
 -	heat-api
 -	heat-cfn-api
 -	heat-engine

 #### 4.3.1.9 Horizon
-Horizon is the Web User Interface to all OpenStack services.
+[Horizon](https://docs.openstack.org/horizon/wallaby/) is the Web User Interface to all OpenStack services.
 Horizon has services running on the control nodes and no services running on the compute nodes.

 #### 4.3.1.10 Placement
-The OpenStack [Placement service](https://docs.openstack.org/placement/train/index.html) enables tracking (or accounting) and scheduling of resources.
+The OpenStack [Placement service](https://docs.openstack.org/placement/wallaby/index.html) enables tracking (or accounting) and scheduling of resources.
 It provides a RESTful API and a data model for the managing of resource provider inventories and usage for different classes of resources.
 In addition to standard resource classes, such as vCPU, MEMORY_MB and DISK_GB, the Placement service supports custom resource classes (prefixed with “CUSTOM_”) provided by some external resource pools such as a shared storage pool provided by, say, Ceph.
 The placement service is primarily utilised by nova-compute and nova-scheduler.
 Other OpenStack services such as Neutron or Cyborg can also utilise placement and do so by creating [Provider Trees]( https://docs.openstack.org/placement/latest/user/provider-tree.html).
 The following data objects are utilised in the [placement service]( https://docs.openstack.org/placement/latest/user/index.html):

 - Resource Providers provide consumable inventory of one or more classes of resources (CPU, memory or disk).
 A resource provider can be a compute host, for example.
 - Resource Classes specify the type of resources (vCPU, MEMORY_MB and DISK_GB or CUSTOM_\*)